David Wise defends title, US gets third gold halfpipe gold

 Freestyle skier David Wise successfully defended his gold medal Thursday, breaking through on his final run to give the U.S. its third gold medal in the halfpipe at the Pyeongchang Olympics.

-”Putting all four of them into a run is certainly the most challenging thing I’ve ever done,” he said.

-It’s the seventh gold medal for the U.S. in Pyeongchang, five of which have come at Phoenix Snow Park, including those from snowboarders Chloe Kim, Shaun White, Red Gerard and Jamie Anderson.
+It’s the seventh gold medal for the U.S. at the Pyeongchang Winter Games, five of which have come at Phoenix Snow Park.
+Chloe Kim and Shaun White won snowboard halfpipe gold last week, and Red Gerard and Jamie Anderson won at snowboard slopestyle.

-The snowboard and freestyle skiing crews have picked up the slack for the U.S. team in these Olympics.
-Those competitors have accounted for 10 of the country’s 19 medals, many of them at the snow park located an hour away from the Gangneung Olympic Plaza.
+The U.S. snowboard and freestyle skiing crews have accounted for 10 of the country’s 19 medals in Pyeongchang.

-Ferreira took silver, and 16-year-old Nico Porteous from New Zealand got bronze.
-It was the second medal of the day for the Kiwis after snowboarder Zoi Sadowski Synnott won bronze in Big Air to end New Zealand’s 26-year Winter Games drought.
+Ferreira took silver with 96.40 points, and 16-year-old Nico Porteous from New Zealand got bronze.
+Porteous got the Kiwis’ second medal of the day after snowboarder Zoi Sadowski Synnott won bronze in big air to end New Zealand’s 26-year Winter Games drought.

-Porteous was so nervous before the competition that he vomited three times, and yet on his second run, he pushed past Ferreira for the top spot, shocking even himself by landing five double corks and getting a score of 94.80.
-His jaw dropped and he pumped his arms when it was announced.
+Porteous momentarily pushed past Ferreira for the top spot with his second run, shocking even himself with a score of 94.80.
+He dropped his jaw and put his hands on his head when he first saw the result.

-Porteous didn’t even bother trying on the third run, cruising through the halfpipe without a trick and waiting at the bottom for the other competitors.
+Porteous didn’t even bother trying to top it in Run 3, cruising through the halfpipe without a trick and waiting at the bottom for the other competitors.

-”I had nothing left,” Porteous said. ”That was me.
-That was all I had left in the bag.
-I hope people didn’t see that as me being cocky because I really had nothing left.
-That was the best run I’ve ever done in my life.”

-Ferreira stormed past Porteous on his second run.
-The 23-year-old American spun his right ski pole over his head at the bottom of the halfpipe, then threw up his hands when the judges gave him a 96.00.

-The ski stayed put through all of Wise’s flips and spins, making him a two-time winner in an Olympic sport that was introduced at Sochi four years ago.

-Wise had a big cheering section of family and friends at the bottom of the halfpipe, and most of them had ”David Wise” written on their faces.
-Wise’s sister, Christy, is an Air Force rescue pilot who lost a leg in a paddleboarding accident in 2015, and Wise is giving 10 percent of his earnings this season to a foundation he and his sisters created: One Leg Up On Life.

 The Americans had eyed a podium sweep in the halfpipe, with Torin Yater-Wallace and Aaron Blunck also among the favorites.
-Yater-Wallace failed to complete a clean run, including a gnarly crash midway through his third try, and finished ninth.
-Blunck’s best effort was an 84.80 on his final run, good for seventh.
+Yater-Wallace failed to complete a clean run, including a gnarly crash midway through his third try, and Blunck’s best effort was an 84.80 on his final run.

 —